The Influence of Human-inspired Agentic Sophistication in LLM-driven Strategic Reasoners: Human Reasoning in 2-Player Guessing Games

 We focus on \textit{two-player one-shot guessing games}, which offer several advantages.
 First, they remove the complexity associated with iterative learning and reasoning about future actions, thereby simplifying the analysis.
 Second, they likely reduce biases in large language models introduced by exposure to $n$-player beauty contest scenarios during pretraining.
 We adopt the two-player one-shot guessing game dataset from~\cite{nagel95}, which includes responses from two distinct participant cohorts: \begin{itemize} \item \textbf{Students}: First-year undergraduates, assumed to have no prior exposure to game theory or strategic reasoning. \item \textbf{Experts}: Professionals recruited at economics and psychology decision-making conferences, assumed to have relevant knowledge of game-theoretic concepts. \end{itemize}

 Theoretical expectations suggest that the expert group is more likely to identify the dominant strategy than students.
 This is reflected in our dataset, as $11.9\%$ of students and $37.7\%$ of experts chose $0$.
 Furthermore, Figure~\ref{fig:humans} supports the expected intergroup performance difference: the expert cohort displays a substantially lower mean guess and greater density over lower values.
 Experts also exhibit higher skewness ($1.50$ vs. $0.55$).
-A Levene's test found no significant difference in variances between the groups ($p = 0.4351$), justifying the use of a standard independent samples $t$-test, which confirms a significant difference at $t = 4.04$, $p = 0.0001$.
+A Levene's test found no significant difference in variances between the groups ($p = 0.4351$), justifying the use of a standard independent samples $t$-test.
+The test confirms that the difference in means is statistically significant ($t = 4.04$, $p = 0.0001$).